viernes, 16 de diciembre de 1988

 (Pintura del artista ruso Vladimir Volegov)

-Where is your honey woman's mouth?
+Where is your honeyed mouth, woman?

-But what nonsense!
-It's just the wind.
+But what nonsense—it is only the wind.

 The night is sad, no more than the foundation

-Kiss me, kiss me until dawn
+Kiss me, kiss me until dawn,

-other than this wind of the ten
+let it not be this wind of ten

 your kisses hardened over time;